 The departmental program of study is designed to refine the student's communication and analytic skills by providing learning experiences grounded in theoretical analysis, research, social work practice and human relations.
-A student is equipped with marketable skills for a variety of positions Social Work.
+A student is equipped with marketable skills for a variety of positions in social work.